Unleash/unleash/docs/user_guide/create-feature-toggle.md

 - **Name** – Must be unique across all your feature toggle.
 The name must also follow a URL friendly format.
 Can not be changed.
 - **Description** – A good description makes it easier for other members on your team to understand why this feature toggle exists.
 - **Enabled** – Whether the feature toggle should be enabled or disabled.
 If the feature toggle is disabled, activation strategy configurations will not be evaluated.
-- **Activation** strategies –  A list of on or more activation strategies.
+- **Activation** strategies –  A list of one or more activation strategies.
 An activation strategy is used to enable the feature toggle to a subset, or all, of your users.

 In the example below we have chosen to configure the default activation strategy, which means that the feature will be enabled for everyone.